mt-inside/go-openrgb/protocol.md

     * Zones
       * LEDs

+The OpenRGB protocol is explicity desinged to be as bandwidth efficient as possible.
-The OpenRGB protocol doesn't provide this model, nor does it match the hierarchy in the OpenRGB UI or even code.
+Thus, it doesn't follow this model, nor does it follow the models in the OpenRGB UI or even code.

 Read requests can only be made at the level of _Device_.
+Everything else is flattened into _Device_, and can't be fetched separately.
+Some stuff is denormalised, eg LEDs are stored outside of the Zones, qv.

-Write requests can be made at _Device_, _Zone_, and _LED_.
+Write requests can be made at _Device_, _Zone_, and _LED_ levels.

-> The protocol is so device-centric that every message has a common header which includes _device ID_ (ignored for a few of the metadata commands like setting client name)
+> The protocol is so device-centric that every message has a common header which includes _device ID_ (which is ignored for a few of the metadata commands like setting client name)

-The protocol is explicity desinged to be as bandwidth efficient as possible so is normalised.

 ## Versioning